-But again one term or the other the Australian Outback represents the remoteness, the emptiness, the immense sun-scorched areas and the huge distances of the country's inland.
-Although the Australian Outback is mostly associated with desert areas also vast areas of rainforest of Australia far north can be regarded as outback regions too.
-And the north western coastal areas ar also outback areas.
+The Australian Outback presents the heart and sould of Australia.
+All the empty remote areas across the huge distances of Australia's inland is covered by outback regions.
+Although the Australian Outback is mostly associated with desert areas also vast areas of rainforest of northern Australia are actually outback regions too.
+Also all north western coastal areas are covered by the typical outback landscape.

-The Australian Outback areas covers totally roughly 6,5 Million of square km and is populated by less than 60.000 inhabitans.
-Very few indigenous people live nowadays permanently in the outback, most of them spend some time with their tribe to then go back to the urbanized areas.
+The Australian covers totally roughly 6,5 Million of square km and is populated by less than 60.000 inhabitans.
+Nowadays very few indigenous people live there permanently.
+Most of them spend some time with their tribe to then go back to the main towns nearby.

 For many tourists the Outback represents absolutely the major attraction in Australia, the most fascinating thing to see and do: red sand, rock formations, endless horizons, watching wildlife, cooking and sleeping at a campfire under a sky covered by millions of stars, listening to aboriginal dreamtime stories and learning about the indigenous traditions and culture.

-In most Australian States you can find some outback regions, but you will not be able to see all of them in one go, therefore you'd better identify one area to suit your itinerary and holiday time frame then explore it and enjoy it.
+In most Australian States you can find outback regions, but you will not be able to see all of them in one go.
+Therefore you'd better identify one area to suit your itinerary and holiday time frame then explore it and enjoy it.

 In Australia' Northern Territory are located the major Australian Outback attractions like Uluru, Kata Tjuta, Kings Canyon, Alice Springs with the East and West Mac Donnell Ranges, the Kakadu National Park, the Litchfield National Park, Katherine Gorge and more attractions.